The North Water (TV series): Production

 The series first began development in late 2016.
 Canadian public broadcaster CBC/Radio-Canada and premium television channel Super Channel joined on board as co-producers of the series.

 It was announced in February 2019 that Colin Farrell had been cast to star in the miniseries.
 Jack O'Connell was added in April. with Stephen Graham, Tom Courtenay and Peter Mullan amongst additional cast announced.
-Filming of the drama started in October 2019, in Hungary and on the Norwegian archipelago of Svalbard (Spitzbergen), with the production team journeying north as far as 81 degrees, to shoot pack ice sequences, which is purported to be the furthest point north any television drama has ever been filmed.
+Filming of the drama started in October 2019, in Hungary and on the Norwegian archipelago of Svalbard (Spitzbergen), with the production team journeying north as far as 81 degrees (north latitude, close to the Arctic Circle) to shoot pack ice sequences, which is purported to be the farthest point north any television drama has ever been filmed.

 In May 2019, Canadian composer and sound artist Tim Hecker announced that he had been hired as the show's composer.

 In March 2020, filming had to be paused when quite close to wrapping, due to the COVID-19 pandemic.
 The remaining four days of filming were completed at a later date, at a studio in the United Kingdom.